 There are a wide variety of different names for phenoxyethanol in skincare, including ethylene glycol monophenyl ether, 2-Phenoxyethanol, PhE, arosol, dowanol, rose ether, phenoxetol, beta-hydroxyethyl phenyl ether, or phenoxyethyl alcohol.

 If you don’t have sensitive skin or irritation problems phenoxyethanol likely won’t give you any trouble.
 But if you are more prone to irritation or allergic reactions, then this is a good ingredient to test eliminating.
 Phenoxyethanol is one of the better preservative options out there.
-If you are having trouble with this ingredient, consider looking into products that use alternatives such as potassium sorbate.
+If you are having trouble with this ingredient, consider looking into products that use alternatives such as potassium sorbate or sodium chloride.

 - Cosmetic Ingredient Review Expert Panel – International Journal of Toxicology 30(Supplement 2) 73S-127S